braindoorg/s3-glue-redshift-guide/README.md

   5. Create your Lambda function trigger
       1. In the function designer, click **+ Add trigger**
       2. Select `S3`
-      3. Select the S3 bucket for which you want the trigger to fire
+      3. Select the S3 bucket for which you want the trigger to fire when objects are created in it
       4. Under Event type, choose `All object create events`
-      5. (optional) Add a Prefix if you want to limit the firing of the trigger to only files in specific folders in a bucket
+      5. (optional) Add a Prefix if you want to limit the firing of the trigger to only files in specific folders (i.e. `daily-exports/`)
-      6. (optional) Add a Suffix if you want to limit the firing of the trigger to only specific files types
+      6. (optional) Add a Suffix if you want to limit the firing of the trigger to only specific files types (i.e. `.csv`)
       7. Click **Add**
-      8. Return to the Lambda function configuration screen > click "Save" on the top right
+      8. Return to the Lambda function configuration screen > click **Save** on the top right

   6. Test your Lambda function (which should run the specified Glue workflow) by navigating to S3 and upload/copy/paste a file that satisfies the function trigger criteria.
-If everything is configured properly, you should see your crawler running in Glue!
+If everything is configured properly, you should see your crawler set to the running state in Glue.